 Switching to green power means that electricity providers make it possible for customers to purchase green power from their power company if they pay extra for it.
-In theory, what this means is that instead of using normal electricity which comes from many non-renewable sources, the provider of the electricity ensures that the equivalent electricity used in your home is fed to the grid via a renewable source, such as solar arrays or wind turbines.
+What this means is that instead of using electricity which comes from many non-renewable sources, the retailer ensures that the equivalent electricity used in your home feeds to the grid via a renewable source.
+This could be solar arrays or wind turbines.
 However, in the past there has been instances of fraud involved in such schemes.

 Fuel cells create energy through chemical reactions.
 A fuel cell is an electrochemical cell which captures the electrical energy of a chemical reaction between fuels.
 It is an electrochemical conversion device which converts the chemical energy of fuel (i.e. hydrogen and oxygen) into water; and which produces electricity and hot air in the same process.
 Fuel cells have no moving parts and do not involve combustion or noise pollution.

-A fuel cell is similar to a battery but does not need to be recharged; a battery gets recharged by using electricity which is then stored in a closed system, whereas a fuel cell uses an external supply of fuel which needs to be continuously replenished.
+A fuel cell is similar to a battery but does not need recharging.
+A battery recharges by using electricity which is then stored in a closed system.
+In comparison, fuel cell uses an external supply of fuel which needs to be continuously replenished.
 Fuel cells are not commercially available yet, and remain very expensive.
 They are used as power sources in remote areas.
 NASA uses fuel cells on space shuttles; they are also used for military applications, and in large public parks.

 Fuel cells cannot store energy like batteries.
-Even if the energy delivered from fuel cells is stored, their electrical efficiency is not nearly as high as a battery’s efficiency which also happens to be a much cheaper option.
+Even if the energy from fuel cells goes into storage, their electrical efficiency is not nearly as high as a battery’s efficiency which also happens to be a much cheaper option.

 … more fuel cell information

 Nuclear energy cannot really be termed renewable, since there is only a finite amount of uranium on this planet.
-Nuclear reactors also produce a by-product other than the power they generate: toxic harmful waste that must be stored indefinitely.
+The reactors also produce a by-product other than the power they generate.
+This is toxic harmful waste that must be stored indefinitely.

-Nuclear energy is produced by a nuclear reaction when the splitting or fusion of atoms occurs.
+Nuclear energy comes from a nuclear reaction when the splitting or fusion of atoms occurs.
 Fusion energy is not available on an industrial scale yet.
-The splitting of atoms is called fission.
-A typical example of fission energy is when an atomic nucleus of a high mass atom (such as uranium) splits into fragments inside a nuclear power reactor, which then releases several hundred million electron volts of energy.
-The energy produced by the nuclear fission yields an amount of energy which is a million times greater than what is obtained through a chemical reaction.
+The splitting of atoms is fission.
+A typical example of fission energy is when an atomic nucleus of a high mass atom (such as uranium) splits into fragments inside a nuclear power reactor.
+This split then releases several hundred million electron volts of energy.
+The energy from the nuclear fission yields an amount of energy which is a million times greater than that from a chemical reaction.